Shares fall after Argentina peso tumble, safe-havens shine

 He added the "wall of worry" also now includes: the trade war, Brexit, China, Hong Kong, Iran, Italy, Kashmir, North Korea, South China Sea, Turkey, and Venezuela.
 "Did I miss anything with tired eyes?"

-With so much uncertainty around, Europe's traditional safety play, the 10-year German government bond, saw yields hit a new record low of -0.6% [GVD/EUR]
+With so much uncertainty around, Europe's traditional safety play, the 10-year German government bond, saw yields hit a new record low of -0.6%.

 The dismal data had driven that too showing that economic sentiment among German investors had slumped far more than expected last month and to the lowest level since the euro debt crisis was ratcheting up in late 2011.